JGSolutions/jerry-gagliano/posts/first-blog-post.md

 picture: ''
 ---

-I always had web developer portfolio site of myself.
+I always had web developer portfolio site.
 Allowing recruiters or companies a quick way to access my resume.
 But never focused on it much as I was always busy with work or with some side project.

-It's been always in the back of my head "You need to do this!".
-For me a basic portfolio site was always boring not motivating to keep up-to-date as it's difficult to get traffic or attraction.
-Also I didn't know what to content to show.
-As time went by, looking at my old site and got disgusted by it that's how I got even more motivated.
-I'm not a good writer but this is when I needed to get out of my comfort zone.
+It's been always in the back of my head to create a blog.
+For me a basic portfolio site was always boring not motivating, not knowing what content to write up and most importantly keeping up-to-date.
+As time went by, looking at my old site and got fustrated by it.
+By no means I am no professional writer but an opportunity to get out of my comfort zone and try something different.

 Here are some valid reasons that motivated me to start this blog and I hope this can help you too as developer or any other type of career your in.